The ultimate guide to safety stock

 While safety stock is perhaps the most common way to buffer variability, it is not the only alternative.

 Another option is safety time.
 This is where you have quite a good idea of the size of demand, just not when exactly it will come.
-An example of this might be if you know that Production is planning to manufacture a fixed amount of a product, but the schedule hasn’t yet been fixed.
+An example of this might be if you know that Production is planning to manufacture a fixed amount of a product, but they haven’t yet fixed the schedule.
 Instead of getting additional raw materials, you just bring them in early.

 Another option is reserving spare capacity and/or expediting products.
 Where you have a very limited ability to predict what demand is going to be, it might be preferable to be able to produce and despatch quickly in response to firm orders rather than building speculative safety stocks.
 An example for this might be for a new product launch where it is unclear how high demand will be.